anunezb18/software-modeling-1/README.md

 # Software Modeling 1

-This is my sofware modeling 1 repository, where all the codes are going to be uploaded.
+This is my software modeling 1 repository, where all the codes are going to be uploaded.

 ## Table of Contents